This is part one of a multi-part series. Part II is: A brief history of syntactic theory: Parallel-contraint based syntax.

 Since the splitting of various linguists away from Chomsky over the years, accounting for information flow has varied substantially from theory to theory.

-Mainstream generative theory is a carpenter with a hammer and all of syntax has become a nail.
+Mainstream generative theory is a carpenter with a hammer and all of language is treated like a nail.

 The mainstream generative linguists have worked to squeeze information flow into their existing models by adding more layers to the trees.
 Now there’s a Topic Phrase, a Focus Phrase, and any number of other elements all sort of jury-rigged into the tree.